erasmus-without-paper/ewp-specs-architecture/README.md

 ### Client certificates

-Each EWP Host declares a list certificates it will use for making requests to other hosts.
+Each EWP Host declares a list of certificates it will use for making requests to other hosts.
 It does so by including acceptable domain names and/or specific X.509 certificates in its Manifest file (review the Manifest's XSD file for details).
-This list will often contain just one or two domain entries, but it MAY also contain an unlimited number **self-signed** certificates.
+This list will often contain just one or two domain entries, but it MAY also contain an unlimited number of **self-signed** certificates.

 This setup has the following advantages: